qeesung/gitaly/doc/beginners_guide.md

 run `bundle open gitaly-proto`.
 The return value of the method should be an instance of the response object.

-If you add any files in `ruby/lib/gitlab/` they need to be globaly `require`d manually.
-This is done here https://gitlab.com/gitlab-org/gitaly/blob/edebf1a1a8e65c4c41f149a9e5b0239970417699/ruby/lib/gitlab/git.rb#L45-48
+There is no autoloader in gitaly-ruby.
+If you add new ruby files,you need to manually add a `require` statement in `ruby/lib/gitlab/git.rb` or `ruby/lib/gitaly_server.rb.`

 Finally, to test it manually using the GitLab Development Kit, GitLab must be told to use the new Gitaly.
 First run `make` to compile the project.
 Then go to the